icewind1991/nextcloud-dev/README.md

 For any database backends besides sqlite a seperate container will be started for the database.

+## octests

+`misc/ocserver` starts a new owncloud server in a container and executes the php test suite on it

+It expects `ocserver` to be located in `$PATH`

 ## License

 This project is distributed under [GNU Affero General Public License, Version 3][AGPLv3].